Consensys/docs-template/docs/single-source/between-repos/Plugins/MetaMask-ported-data/not-ported/README.md

 # Data source - this repo

 The importer respects existing files.
-For example a component like Credit cost can be replace with this page:
+For example, a component like Credit cost is being linked to this page:

 ## Credit cost